Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 • Fill out the direct deposit form: Your employer will provide you with a form that asks for your personal banking details.
 All you need to do is fill in the required information, which can usually be found through your online banking portal.

-• Attach a void check or deposit slip: If you have cheques on hand, it's easy to write a void cheque and attach it to your direct deposit form.
+• Attach a void check or deposit slip: If you have cheques on hand, it's easy to get a void cheque and attach it to your direct deposit form.
 But if you don't have a cheque or prefer not to use one, you can get a deposit slip from your bank.
 These days, you can often get them online, so a trip to the branch isn't even necessary.

 • Submit the form: Pass the form and paperwork back to your employer, and they will take care of the rest.